 Carpal Tunnel and Workers’ Comp: Do You Have a Claim?

-Many workers are susceptible to repetitive stress injuries (RSI) like carpal tunnel syndrome due to the fact that they spend most of their time at work working on a keyboard and with a mouse.
-Other lines of work make employees susceptible to the same injury; such as using a cash register, and pushing, slicing or pressing objects over an extended length of time and without a sufficient break or ample rest.
+Many workers are susceptible to repetitive stress injuries (RSI) like carpal tunnel syndrome because they spend most of their time working on a keyboard and with a mouse.
+Other lines of work make employees susceptible to the same injury, such as using a cash register, and pushing, slicing or pressing objects over an extended length of time and without a sufficient break or ample rest.

 What is Carpal Tunnel?